 The Confirmation of Status process allows students to have an assessment of their work by two assessors, to give a clear indication of whether it would be reasonable to consider submission within the course of a further three terms, if work on the thesis continues to develop satisfactorily.
-Owing to disruptions caused by Coronavirus students may want or need to delay, which can be arranged with supervisor approval.
-If you are within 8 terms of enrolment, you do not need to fill out a GSO form and should contact Barbara Morris.
 However, successful confirmation of status should not be seen as being explicitly linked to the final outcome of the examination of the thesis.

 Full details of the confirmation process including the timing, the requirements, the criteria for assessment and the possible outcomes are set out in Annexe B to this handbook.
-Students who started on the NERC DTP programme who will usually apply for Confirmation of Status one term later.
+Students who started on the NERC DTP programme will usually apply for Confirmation of Status one term later.